 Baer immediately found a local startup to work for after college, helping build an augmented reality platform called FreshAiR.
-Here he applied his knowledge of the web, and soon picked up native Android and iOS development to assist the two other developers on the team.
+Here he applied his knowledge of the web, and soon picked up native Android and iOS development to assist the two other developers on the small team.

 After a summer working there, he moved to north Florida and continued working remotely.
 But when the business model eventually didn't play out for the company, he joined a Jacksonville-based startup called SportsYapper, soon slipping into a role as Android developer.
 As he settled into the daily grind, on the side he worked on LunchTable(s), looking to whitelabel it.
 When an early client fell through, he split off the product into one called LunchTable, a seamless, anonymous group chat app, and presented it at the city's crowdfunding festival, One Spark.
 While little perspired from the event, the ideas behind it would solidify and grow in later projects.

 After 18 months of working at SportsYapper, as the future started looking uncertain for the company, his ideas on privacy, anonymity, and usability were starting to condense and form an itch to start something new.
 One night in December 2014, he came up with the idea for Write.as, combining the ease of pastebin.com with the design of Medium.
 He started building a following around the product and ideas behind it, and released an Android app, Chrome extension, and command-line client.
 Then he quit SportsYapper — only to be taken up again soon by his old boss for a new startup, Breezy HR.